xaviervalarino/portfolio/README.md

                (exlude long-running and less frequently used commands) css  Concatenate all CSS files to single file in output directory img  Optimize image files
-         html  Convert markdown and templates files into HTML collections  Build project "collections" -- ordered lists of project files Used as metadata for Pandoc Lua filters See `./scripts/collections.js` for implementation
+         html  Convert markdown and template files into HTML collections  Build project "collections" -- ordered lists of project files Used as metadata for Pandoc Lua filters See `./scripts/collections.js` for implementation